-Today it's exactly 50 years ago that the Cuban Missile Crisis of 1962 ended without the world falling into a nuclear war.
-In order to prevent such a risk in the future, the US and the Sovjet Union decided to set up a direct communication line between their two capitals.
-This became the Washington-Moscow Hotline - one of the most famous top level communications systems in modern history.
+In October 1962, the Cuban Missile Crisis ended and the world was saved from falling into a nuclear war.
+In order to prevent this risk in the future, the United States and the Sovjet Union established a direct communication line between their two capitals in August 1963.
+This Washington-Moscow Hotline became one of the most famous top level communications systems in modern history.

 Given the growing threat of a nuclear war, leaders in Washington and Moscow realized already in 1954 that a direct line of communications between their two nations was needed to prevent such a disaster.
 The Soviets floated the idea publicly for the first time that year, and in 1958 the United States proposed that both nations take part in the Conference of Experts on Surprise Attack in Geneva, Switzerland.